serverpod/serverpod_docs/docs/01-get-started.md

 A core feature of Serverpod is to query the database easily.
 Serverpod provides an ORM that supports type and null safety.

 ### Connecting to the database
 When working with the database, it is common that you want to connect to it with a database viewer such as [Postico2](https://eggerapps.at/postico2/), [PgAdmin](https://www.pgadmin.org/download/), or [DBeaver](https://dbeaver.io/download/).
 To connect to the database you need to specify the the host and port as well as the database name, user name, and password.
-In Serverpod these variables are defined inside the `config` folder of your server project.
+In your project you can find these inside the `config` directory.

-The connection details can be found in the file `config/development.yaml`, the variable `name` refers to the database name.
+The connection details can be found in the file `config/development.yaml`.
+The variable `name` refers to the database name.

 ```yaml
 database:
   host: localhost